There lived a guy in a city aged 28. He wanted to share his life with someone. He wanted to get married and lead a happy life.

 The majority of the traders fail in the first couple of months because they don’t see the factors mentioned above to be dealt with once they start their trading journey.

-They approach trading at the angle of “How can I make a few thousand this week so that it will help me to pay my bills?”
+They approach trading from the perspective of “How can I make a few thousand this week so that it will help me pay my bills?”

 This attitude is a short-sighted attitude.
 The goal is to make money and not worry about the future.